-This Hearty Marinara with Sausage is the quintessential Sunday sauce or as some Italians, particularly in certain parts of North America, like to call it, Sunday gravy.
+This Hearty Marinara with Sausage is the quintessential Sunday sauce or, as some Italians, particularly in certain parts of North America, like to call it, Sunday gravy.

-Ingredients for Hearty Marinara with Sausage
+Ingredients for Marinara with Italian Sausage

 - Good quality crushed tomatoes are key to this recipe.
 Brands I like include Mutti and Pastene.

-- I use dried basil here but a sprig of fresh basil can be substituted.
+- I use dried basil here, but a sprig of fresh basil can be substituted.

 Sauté.
-To a heavy bottomed 4 quart Dutch oven, add olive oil and over medium-high heat sauté sausage pieces until golden brown.
+To a heavy-bottomed 4 quart Dutch oven, add olive oil and, over medium-high heat, sauté sausage pieces until golden brown.
 This should take 5-8 minutes.

 Add remaining ingredients.
-Next add crushed tomatoes, dried basil, kosher salt and the bay leaf.
+Next, add crushed tomatoes, dried basil, kosher salt and the bay leaf.

 Secret for Success